sosnus/iap-client/docs/index.md

 cd ./IAP_project_1
-docker stop iap-back-container -t 1 docker rm iap-back-container docker build --no-cache -t iap-back-container --build-arg . docker run -d -p 80:8081 --name=iap-back-container iap-back
+docker stop iap-back-container -t 1 docker rm iap-back-container docker build --no-cache -t iap-back . docker run -d -p 8081:80 --name=iap-back-container iap-back
 ```

 Now we can test backend project, by send http get request on `/hello` endpoint.
 In Our case, we can see it on addr: `http://s-vm.northeurope.cloudapp.azure.com:8081/hello`
 ![back-hello](./img/back-hello.png)

-On endpoint `/users` we can see list of `elements` from table `users`
+On endpoint `/users` we can see list of `elements` from `users` collections
 ![back-users-json](./img/back-users-json.png)